apdame/usenet-tools/README.md

 * fromedit.py - *Before you use any of these other modules, you'll want to run this one.* Workaround for issue with Python mailbox module mis-reading Usenet Historical Collection mbox files, which I discuss in detail [here](http://mith.umd.edu/listening-for-the-static/).
 Identifies all instances of "from" that are *not* in the header, changes them to "xFrom," and writes them to a new file.
 Otherwise, message will falsely detect any instance of "\nFrom " as the start of a new message.

+* msgprinter.py - Prints out each message from a Usenet Collection into individual .txt files, labeled via prefix + number.
+This may make Usenet collections easier to work with in analysis programs like NVivo (since you can isolate single messages).
+As part of this process, this script reverts the changes made by fromedit.py.

 * addresscounter.py - Collects poster addresses from the given newsgroup archive and counts number of occurrances in the archive.
 You may want to run the .csv through a plain text editor to remove all the whitespace after you have your output - because .mbox data comes out NoneType, .join() and .strip() doesn't always work as they should.
 I'm still working on a solution for this.

 * crosspost.py - Culls the unique Message IDs and Newsgroup listings for the given newsgroup archive, alphabetizes newsgroup list, then stores them in a dictionary.
 Dictionary inputs to .csv for analysis.
 To get the lists as they appear in the archive, comment out (#) the sorted() and .join() lines.